Configuring Guest Portal

 Design the welcome message by updating the following fields:

-• Font color—Click the box to view the color palette and choose a color for the font.
+• Font Color—Click the box to view the color palette and choose a color for the font.

-• Font family—Choose a font type from the drop-down list.
+• Font Family—Choose a font type from the drop-down list.

 Terms and Conditions